amir4rab/earthquake-monitoring/README.md

 > This Project is no longer maintained, there might be vulnerabilities in dependencies!
 > Use it at your own risk!

+> **Warning**
+> Some of the docker images are incompatible with ARM architecture!

+> **Warning**
+> Due to new Geolocation limitations from the Tehran geo physics center, only Iranian IPs can reach the API.
+> Therefore you have to follow this guide to display earthquakes.
+> Firstly you need to start the databases in development mode.
+> Be sure you have `docker` and `docker-compose`, before running the commands.
+>```bash
+> cd docker
+> sudo docker compose -f ./docker-compose.dev.yml up -d
+>```
+> Then you need to start a Prisma studio server.
+> Keep in mind you need `pnpm` and `node.js` for the following commands.
+> Open another terminal and run the following commands.
+> ```bash
+> cd cronjob
+> pnpm install
+> pnpm run prisma-init
+> pnpm run prisma-generate
+> pnpm run prisma-init
+> pnpm run prisma-studio
+> ```
+> Lastly, you can add the necessary data manually with the help of Prisma studio.
+> After data insertion, close the Prisma studio by clicking `left-control + C` ( Windows and Linux ) or `command + C` on MacOS.
+> Write the following commands on the first terminal to start the prod containers.
+> ```bash
+> sudo docker compose -f ./docker-compose.dev.yml down
+> sudo docker compose -f ./docker-compose.prod.yml up -d
+> ```

 ![Banner](./banner.png)

 # Earthquake monitoring